 Catherine Clark, Reformed University Fellowship Intern

 Catherine Clark, granddaughter of OIEPC member Pat Kelly is a Reformed University Fellowship (RUF) intern on the University of Western Kentucky campus.
 RUF is a Christian campus program that reaches out to college students, providing a missional Christian foundation for students who are seeking spiritual answers in their lives and to students who have found Christ and want to grow their relationship with Him.

 Oak Island Angel Tree Program

-OIEPC also responds in loving generosity to help provide Christmas gifts for needy children and adults on Oak Island.
-The OKI Resource Center prints individual requests on tags for our Angel Tree.
+OIEPC responds in loving generosity to fill the Christmas wish lists with gifts for needy children and adults on Oak Island.
+The OKI Resource Center gathers these wishes from families in need and prints individual requests on tags for our Angel Tree.
 The congregation selects tags and fulfills the wishes, often with more than was asked.
-Other churches on the island provide additional gifts.
-OIEPC alone receives the clothing requests.

 OIEPC's Human Needs Program functions as a safety net for local residents of the Oak Island Southport area who are in need of emergency assistance.
 We help with overdue rent or utility bills for those who are facing eviction or cutoff due to a short term situation that has impacted their ability to pay, assist homeless families locate shelter and provide counseling for finding employment and managing expenses.
 We respond to legitimate requests when other local agencies do not have funding or their specific guidelines disqualify the requestor.
 Most families that are helped are living below the poverty level.

 OIEPC Mission Events

 On alternating years, OIEPC holds a Mission Fair highlighting each organization we support or an International Artisans Christmas Bazaar which helps support artisans in developing countries and local charities.
 This year is the Mission Bazaar to be held on Saturday, November 9.

 OIEPC Mission Statement